-At that time, in 2004, Dr. Vallieres became the Swedish Cancer Institute’s director of surgery, where he still works and runs the surgery department in Seattle.
+In 2004, Dr. Vallieres became the Swedish Cancer Institute’s director of surgery, where he still works and runs the surgery department.
 He conducts research, directs the surgical program, and works with patients at the Institute’s two hospitals: at Cherry Hill and First Hill.

 Research and Specialties

-Although he is a general thoracic surgeon, Dr. Vallieres has chosen to specialize in the treatment of lung cancer and mesothelioma and is one of the few surgeons able to perform one of the most radical of al surgeries: the extrapleural pneumonectomy, a procedure that involves removing a lung along with much of the rest of the tissue on one side of the chest cavity.
-It is a difficult and fraught procedure, but one that is often a last hope for patients with mesothelioma.
+Although he is a general thoracic surgeon, Dr. Vallieres specializes in the treatment of lung cancer and mesothelioma and is one of the few surgeons able to perform one of the most radical of all surgeries: the extrapleural pneumonectomy, a procedure that involves removing a lung along with much of the rest of the tissue on one side of the chest cavity.
+It is a difficult and dangerous procedure, but often a last hope for patients with mesothelioma.

 Dr. Vallieres is also a proponent of and authority in treating mesothelioma patients with a tri-modal approach.
 Tri-modal treatment involves using surgery, chemotherapy and radiation therapy to treat mesothelioma.
-This technique for treating the cancer is now known to give patients longer survival times and better outcomes.
-Dr. Vallieres is also well-known for his individualized approach to treating patients and his ability and willingness to spend time with patients, teaching them about what he does and what their options are.
+This technique for treating the cancer is now known to keep patients alive longer and give them better outcomes.
+Dr. Vallieres is also well known for his individualized approach to treating patients and his ability and willingness to spend time with patients, teaching them what he does and what their options are.

 Dr. Vallieres is a Fellow of the Royal College of Surgeons in Canada, a member of the Western Thoracic Surgical Association, and a member of the Society of Thoracic Surgeons.
 He also belongs to the National Cancer Institute’s Lung Site Committee in Canada and is the vice-chairman of the Southwest Oncology Group’s Lung Committee.
 His research work has been published in numerous scholarly journals and he has co-authored over 150 papers.